sunelt13/sunelt13.github.io/index.md

 ## How does this affect you?

 ### Teams
-I will be checking my Teams messages hourly, so my responses may be delayed.
+I will be checking my Teams messages periodically, so my responses may be delayed.
 If your message is time-sensitive/urgent.
 Please give me a call on Teams.

 ### Email
 I will be responding to emails in the morning, noon, and COB.